-Many of the guidebooks imply that it is necessary to book your Machu Picchu tickets months in advance and that it is near impossible to procure tickets once you are already in Peru.
+Many of the guidebooks imply that you should book your Machu Picchu tickets months in advance and that it is near impossible to procure tickets once you are already in Peru.
 The truth is, of course, quite radically different.
-There are many tour agencies offering all manner of trip in Cusco and you will be met by a variety of prices and promises.
-I chose to book a two night/three day tour that offered me the possibility of a full day in Machu Picchu.
+There are many tour agencies offering all types of trips in Cusco and you will come across a variety of prices and promises.
+I chose to book a two night/three-day tour that offered me the possibility of a full day in Machu Picchu.
 The tour was offered by Manu Tours located just off Plaza de Armas.
-It was my understanding that I would be collected by a minivan at their office, be transported to Hidroelectrica, have a short walk to Aguas Calientes and then spend two nights in my own room.
+It was my understanding that a minivan would collect me at their office and transport me to Hidroelectrica.
+From there, it would be a short walk to Aguas Calientes.
+I would spend two nights in a hotel there- in my own room.

 Some Cuscueños were a little sceptical of the tour I was offered (particularly as I was paying $100).

 Things got off to a relatively good start.
 The bus arrived on time and we made a tour of Cusco to pick people up from a variety of hotels and hostels.
 We were soon on the open road and speeding through the towns and villages of the Sacred Valley.
 Chinchero looked poor and downtrodden while Ollantaytambo had an appealing central Plaza.

 Any idea of a stay in the former was quickly dumped, but the latter climbed significantly in my list of places to visit in the Sacred Valley.
 We eventually stopped at 10 am at a service station where we had thirty minutes to drink a coffee and to use the bathroom.
 Then on we sped towards our destination.

 From Santa Maria to Hidroelectrica